kbenne/openstudio.js/README.md

 ```

 ## Building OpenStudio Node Bindings

+If precompiled binaries are not available then do this.

 * Install the dependencies required to make native node modules that are compatible with electron.
 The general method is described [here](https://github.com/atom/electron/blob/master/docs/tutorial/using-native-node-modules.md#the-node-gyp-way).
 ```